frankcohen/ReflectionsOS/Devices/Hoober/hoober_project_notes.md

   other files at:
   https://learn.adafruit.com/adafruit-esp32-s2-feather/downloads

 - Firmware uploads are automatic.
-Does not need to hold-down the Boot nor Reset to initiate Firmware Download mode for downloading firmware through the serial port.
+Does not need to hold-down the Boot nor EN buttons to initiate Firmware Download mode for downloading firmware through the serial port.
   This is the real difference from Adafruit ESP32-S2 Feather.

-- ESP32 S3 with Espressif bootloader pre-flashed.
+- ESP32 S3 Mini with Espressif bootloader pre-flashed.

 - Hirose DF65 Connector for speaker, haptic motor, battery wire connections https://www.hirose.com/product/series/DF65
-  Hoober removes the Sox solder pads for speaker, haptic, gesture, battery, power, buttons Remove resistors for buttons.
+  Hoober removes the Sox solder pads for speaker, haptic, gesture, battery, power, center/left/right buttons Remove resistors for center, left, right buttons.

 - Power switch, press and hold to turn-on, press and hold to force off.
 Switch is side mounted at the edge of the board, at a 180 degree angle from the USB port.